eljefe6a/BoggleMapReduce/README.md

 Benefits of the Bloom Filter
 ============================

 The (Bloom Filter)[http://en.wikipedia.org/wiki/Bloom_filter] allows the program to efficiently and quickly filter out words that don't appear in the dictionary.
 Filtering out a word or node early allows you skip the dead ends much quicker.
-Throwing out a word early in the iteration pays good dividends because of exponential growth of child nodes.
+Throwing out a word early in the iteration pays good dividends because of factorial growth of child nodes.

 For example, take this line of log output from the program:
 12/12/29 19:29:48 INFO Boggle: Traversed graph for 11 iterations.
 Found 3404 potential words.
 Bloom saved 11830 so far.